Software Engineering Bound Pad

 Planning on filling up a lot of these?
 Buy the 6-pack and save.

-Built in response to a special request from a prominent aerospace engineer, these notebooks offer traditional green engineering grid paper in a lay-flat bound hardcover format.
+Built in response to a special request from a prominent aerospace engineer, these bound engineering notebooks offer traditional green engineering grid paper in a lay-flat bound hardcover format.

-The covers of these understated notebooks present an icon representative of a specific branch of engineering in silver foil.
+The covers of these understated bound engineering pads present an icon representative of a specific branch of engineering in silver foil.
 Inside the front and back covers, you'll find imagery from the specific discipline.

 The textured paper on the covers of these notebooks has the feel of an old textbook.
 With advanced lay-flat pages, they want to fall open, like a well-loved library book.
 Go ahead and see for yourself – these are the notebooks your most brilliant ideas have been waiting for.